 This is one of the most piercing Kamala Harris quotes.
 Throughout her career, she has addressed the topic of racism, summed up in this remark from her speech at the 2020 Democratic National Convention (DNC).
 In this instance, she talked about how the COVID-19 virus disproportionately affects Black, Latino, and Indigenous people.
 “This is not a coincidence.
 It is the effect of structural racism,” she said.
 “This virus has no eyes, and yet it knows exactly how we see each other—and how we treat each other.
 We’ve gotta do the work to fulfill that promise of equal justice under law.
 Because none of us are free, until all of us are free.”
 Here are more powerful quotes that speak volumes in the fight against racism.

 “My mother would tell us, ‘Don’t just sit around and complain about things.
 Do something.'”

 Growing up with activist parents inspired a lifelong passion for making a change in the world, as she explained when she was announced as the Democratic vice-presidential candidate in August 2020.
 “My parents would bring me to protests strapped tightly in my stroller, and my mother, Shyamala, raised my sister, Maya, and me to believe that it was up to us and every generation of Americans to keep on marching,” Harris said.
 “She’d tell us, ‘Don’t sit around and complain about things; do something.’
 So I did something.
 I devoted my life to making real the words carved in the United States Supreme Court: Equal justice under law.”
-These quotes from female Supreme Court justices will give you a major confidence boost.

 On paving the way